Phoenix Query Server

 With the introduction of the Protobuf transport, Avatica is moving towards backwards compatibility with the provided thin JDBC driver.
 There are no such backwards compatibility guarantees for the JSON API.

 To repeat, there is no guarantee of backwards compatibility with the JSON transport; however, compatibility with the Protobuf transport is stabilizing (although, not tested thoroughly enough to be stated as “guaranteed”).

-The query server and its JDBC client are part of the standard Phoenix distribution.
-They require no additional dependencies.
+In the 4.4-4.14 and 5.0 releases the query server and its JDBC client are part of the standard Phoenix distribution.
+They require no additional dependencies or installation.

 The server component is managed through bin/queryserver.py.
 Its usage is as follows

 When invoked with no arguments, the query server is launched in the foreground, with logging directed to the console.